Bachelor of Arts in Inclusive Elementary Education

 The Bachelor of Arts in Inclusive Elementary Education offers undergraduate education majors the opportunity to engage in cross-disciplinary coursework required to secure an Initial Colorado Teacher License endorsed for K - 6 elementary education, special education, and culturally and linguistically diverse education with 121 credit hours of coursework.
 A student will be able to complete the curriculum with four years of full-time study.

-✔ Endorsement in Culturally & Linguistically Diverse Education (K–12)
+✔ A Culturally & Linguistically Diverse Education (K–12) Endorsement

 Bachelor of Arts in Inclusive Elementary Education Highlights

 - Program focus is on elements of student diversity and inclusive practices in classrooms

 - Emphasis on strategies to teach students within an inclusive school community

 - Preservice teachers spend over 800 hours in the field in multiple inclusive instructional settings planning lessons, delivering instruction, and assessing student learning